An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Surgical Castration (Orchiectomy)

 Bilateral orchiectomy is the surgical removal of both testicles (surgical castration).
 It is the single most effective method of reducing androgen hormones but its effects are permanent.
-Orchiectomy plus radical prostatectomy may delay progression in patients with cancers that have spread only to the pelvic lymph nodes.
+Orchiectomy plus radical prostatectomy may delay progression in people with cancers that have spread only to the pelvic lymph nodes.

 Men who have orchiectomy have reduced sexual function and desire.
-Patients do not experience a reversal of sex characteristics and the voice does not change.
+People do not experience a reversal of sex characteristics and the voice does not change.
 Like all androgen deprivation therapies, orchiectomy increases the risk for osteoporosis.

 Chemical Castration (Hormone Drug Therapy)